William Vainqueur: Standard Liège

 Ahead of the 2013–14 season, Vainqueur spoken out that he wanted to leave Standard Liège, citing delays of contract negotiations.
 This led interests from foreign clubs, including rivals, Anderlecht.
-He was considering having his contract with Standard Liège terminated by using a law of 78.
-In an unexpected turn of an event, Vainqueur made a U-turn by signing a new contract, keeping him until 2016.
-He made his first appearance of the season, where he started and played 73 minutes, in a 3–1 win over KR Reykjavík in the first leg of UEFA Europa League Second Round.
+Vainqueur was considering having his contract with Standard Liège terminated by using a law of 78.
+In an unexpected turn of an event, he made a U-turn by signing a new contract, keeping him until 2016.
+Vainqueur made his first appearance of the season, where he started and played 73 minutes, in a 3–1 win over KR Reykjavík in the first leg of UEFA Europa League Second Round.
 During the match, however, he suffered a thigh injury and was sidelined for several weeks.
-It wasn't until on 1 September 2013 when he returned to the first team from injury, in a 2–0 win over K.V.
+On 1 September 2013, Vainqueur returned to the first team from injury, in a 2–0 win over K.V.
 Kortrijk.
-After returning to the first team, Vainqueur established himself in the starting eleven for the side.
-Vainqueur was then sent–off on 27 October 2013, which involved an incident with Luka Milivojević, in a 1–1 draw against Anderlecht.
-After the match, the Disputes Committee of the KBVB decided not charge any actions on him.
-After being suspended for one match, Vainqueur scored on his return on 1 December 2013, in a 5–0 win over Lierse.
+After returning to the first team, he established himself in the starting eleven for the side.
+Vainqueur was then sent–off on 27 October 2013, in which he was involved an incident with Luka Milivojević, in a 1–1 draw against Anderlecht.
+After the match, the Disputes Committee of the KBVB decided not to take further action against Vainqueur and allowed him to play in the next match.
+After being suspended for one match, he scored on his return on 1 December 2013, in a 5–0 win over Lierse.
 However, near the end of a league game against Lierse, Vainqueur received a red card when he accidentally kicked an opponent in the face.
-During a 2–0 win over Oostende on 18 January 2014, he made a tough tackle on Sébastien Siani but wasn't booked; after the match, the Disputes Committee of the KBVB, again, decided not charge any actions on him despite proof claims on television.
-After finishing second place in the league, Vainqueur hinted about leaving the club in the summer of 2014.
+During a 2–0 win over Oostende on 18 January 2014, Vainqueur made a tough tackle on Sébastien Siani but wasn't booked; after the match, the Disputes Committee of the KBVB, again, decided not charge any actions against him despite proof claims on television.
+After finishing second place in the league, he hinted about leaving the club in the summer of 2014.
 Despite being suspended on two occasions later in the 2013–14 season, Vainqueur continuously remained in the starting eleven for the side and went on to make thirty–six appearances and scoring once in all competitions.
 For his performance at the end of the 2013–14 season, he was awarded UGH Ecarlate trophy, a Player of the Year award voted for by Standard Liège fans.